My six tips for a European Carbon Border Tax.

 The President of the new European Commission Ursula von der Leyen has asked Commissioner for Trade Phil Hogan to levy a CO2 tax on imports to the EU: “to contribute to the design and introduction of the Carbon Border Tax, working closely with the Commissioner for the Economy. … Fully compliant with WTO rules ”.
 This helps maintaining a level playing field while tightening the CO2 targets and to promote sustainable development with trade.
 Von der Leyen wants to have such a tax as part of the New Green Deal for Europe within 100 days.
-She wants to start with a few sectors, for example steel, aluminum and cement.
+She wants to start with a few sectors, for example steel, aluminium and cement.
 Such a so-called trade barrier is, in principle, possible, given trade rules and the best chance is to make a tax with a larger group of countries – a Carbon Club – and connect the tax system closely to the ETS.
 This is because of the level of the levy and because of the possible link with ETS and CO2 market in other countries.

 Serious option: carbon border tax